plexey/graphql-relay-server/README.md

 - `/login` - endpoint to login as particular user
 - `/graphql` - endpoint to send GraphQL queries to

-To use the `/graphql` endpoint we first need to login to the system as a particular user as the `/graphql` endpoint expects a [JWT](https://jwt.io/) token to be passed along with every request.
+To use the `/graphql` endpoint we first need to login to the system as one of its users.
+The `/graphql` endpoint expects a [JWT](https://jwt.io/) token to be passed along with every request, and this JWT is obtained when logging in via `/login`.

-We can obtain a JWT by making a POST request to the `/login` endpoint, but first we'll need to register a new user account via the `/register` endpoint.
+Before we can obtain a JWT, we'll need to register a new user account via the `/register` endpoint.

 ### `/register`